History of Greece: Persian Wars

 Two major wars shaped the Classical Greek world.
 The first was the Persian Wars (499–449 BC), recounted in the Greek historian Herodotus's Histories.
 By the late 6th century BC, the Achaemenid Persian Empire ruled over all Greek city-states in Ionia (the western coast of modern-day Turkey) and had made territorial gains in the Balkans and Eastern Europe proper as well.
 In 499 BC, the Greek cities of Ionia, led by Miletus, revolted against the Persian Empire and were supported by some mainland cities, including Athens and Eretria.
 After the uprising had been quelled, Darius I launched the first Persian invasion of Greece to exact revenge on the mainland Greeks.
 In 492 BC, Persian general Mardonius led an army (supported by a fleet) across the Hellespont, re-subjugating Thrace and adding Macedonia as a fully-subjugated client kingdom.
 However, before he could reach Greece proper, his fleet was destroyed in a storm near Mount Athos.
 In 490 BC, Darius sent another fleet directly across the Aegean Sea (rather than following the land route as Mardonius had done) to subdue Athens.
 After destroying the city of Eretria, the fleet landed and faced the Athenian army at Marathon, which ended in a decisive Athenian victory.

-Darius's successor, Xerxes I, launched the Second Persian invasion of Greece in 480 BC.
-Despite Greek defeat at Thermopylae, after which the Persians briefly overran northern and central Greece, the Greek city-states once again managed to comprehensively defeat the invaders with naval victory at Salamis and victory on land at Plataea.
+In 480 BC, Xerxes I, successor to Darius I, launched the Second Persian invasion of Greece.
+The Persians scored early victories, most notably at Thermopylae, where a small Greek force led by King Leonidas I of Sparta held the pass for three days before being outflanked and overwhelmed.
+Persian forces overran northern and central Greece, capturing and burning the evacuated city of Athens.
+However, the Greek city-states soon turned the tide with a bold naval victory at Salamis later that year.
+The Athenian general Themistocles lured the larger Persian fleet into the narrow straits, where its size proved a disadvantage.
+Xerxes withdrew, leaving his general Mardonius to continue the campaign; in 479 BC, Greek land forces decisively defeated the Persians at Plataea.

 To prosecute the war and then to defend Greece from further Persian attack, Athens founded the Delian League in 477 BC.
 Initially, each city in the League would contribute ships and soldiers to a common army, but in time Athens allowed (and then compelled) the smaller cities to contribute funds so that it could supply their quota of ships.
 Secession from the League could be punished.
 Following military reversals against the Persians, the treasury was moved from Delos to Athens, further strengthening the latter's control over the League.
 The Delian League was eventually referred to pejoratively as the Athenian Empire.

 In 458 BC, while the Persian Wars were still ongoing, war broke out between the Delian League and the Peloponnesian League, comprising Sparta and its allies.
 After some inconclusive fighting, the two sides signed a peace treaty in 447 BC.
 That peace was stipulated to last thirty years: instead, it held only until 431 BC, with the onset of the Peloponnesian War.